The number of women with diabetes in pregnancy is increasing. Diabetes causes problems for both the pregnant mother and her child.

-- Hypertension, kidney disease, heart disease, nerve disease, eye diseases (diabetic retinopathy) and blindness: the above problems arise when diabetes is neglected.
+Hypertension, kidney disease, heart disease, nerve disease, eye diseases (diabetic retinopathy) and blindness: the above problems arise when the woman neglects diabetes.

-In most cases, diabetes in pregnancy can be adjusted with proper nutrition and regular mild exercise according to the doctor’s instructions.
+In most cases, the woman can adjust diabetes in pregnancy with proper nutrition and regular mild exercise according to the doctor’s instructions.
 However, in some cases maintenance of blood glucose at desirable levels requires insulin administration.